Neumi/ethersweep/README.md

 ## How to get started:
 Connect ethersweep to your network via ethernet and to a 12v power source (Stepper motor driver works from 8-32v).
 Wait for the LED to turn from blue to green.
 Blue indicates that ethersweep is searching for a DHCP server.
-Grenn means everything is normal and you're ready to go!
+Green means everything is normal and you're ready to go!

 Then open your routers (or DHCP servers) admin page and find out the IP adress of ethersweep (will change when a display is installed).